 Just a few decades ago, the vast majority of work-at-home job opportunities were far from profitable.
-And before the dawn of the Internet, it was much harder to sort through the scams and the real opportunities.
+And before the dawning of the Internet, it was much harder to sort through the scams and the real opportunities.

 Some of the “gotcha” job offers from the past include check-cashing schemes, mystery shopping, medical billing “jobs” that require you to purchase expensive computer software, and craft-making jobs that ask you to pony up the cash for materials before you get started.
 And let’s not forget about the famous envelope-stuffing scam that was nothing more than a pyramid scheme designed to siphon money from as many people as possible.

 As the old adage goes: “If it sounds too good to be true, it probably is.”
-But is it?
+But, is it?

 With so many businesses operating mostly, or even completely, online, it’s no wonder that many hire virtual assistants to help keep them organized and complete administrative tasks.
 According to the International Virtual Assistants Association, these workers are “independent contractors who (from a remote location, usually their home or office) support multiple clients in a variety of industries by providing administrative, creative, and technical services.”